Documenting a Thesis and Update Triggers

 Kill criteria are pre-specified conditions that trigger a sale regardless of how you feel when they occur.

-The durable lesson: Your kill criteria should be based on business fundamentals, not stock price.
+What the data confirms: Your kill criteria should be based on business fundamentals, not stock price.
 Price tells you what happened; fundamentals tell you if your thesis broke.

 Examples of Thesis-Loss Triggers